olatunjiakingbade/test/README.md

-# Why I am betting on Califonia for my next Job heading to
+# Why I am betting on Califonia for my next Job

 ## My Story
 I just finished my Data Analytics Foundation Class at Afara and I wanted to explore the opportunities for Data analysts across the US.
 I analyzed Data analyst job roles acrosss the US.
 There were 8,836 roles as at the time of this analysis and the average salary across the US is $79,609